-- 37. (1) Any person who- - (a) makes a statement, promise or forecast which he knows to be misleading, false or deceptive, or dishonestly conceals any material facts; or - (b) recklessly makes (dishonestly or otherwise) a statement, promise or forecast which is misleading, false or deceptive, if he makes the statement, promise or forecast, or conceals the facts, for the purpose of inducing, or is reckless as to whether it may induce, another person (whether or not the person to whom the statement, promise or forecast is made or from whom the facts are concealed)-
+- 37. (1) It is an offence for a person ('A') to- - (a) make a statement, promise or forecast which A knows to be misleading, false or deceptive, or dishonestly conceal any material facts; or - (b) recklessly make (dishonestly or otherwise) a statement, promise or forecast which is misleading, false or deceptive,

-- (i) to make, or refrain from making, a deposit or investment with him or any other person; or - (ii) to enter, or refrain from entering, into an agreement for the purpose of making such a deposit or investment, is guilty of an offence and liable on summary conviction to a fine not exceeding £10,000
+- (i) to make, or refrain from making, a deposit or investment with A or any other person ('C'); or - (ii) to enter, or refrain from entering, into an agreement for the purpose of making such a deposit or investment.

+Penalty: A fine of £10,000

-- (2) Any person who provides any information or statement in connection with an application for a licence under Section 8, knowing it to be false or misleading, or being reckless as to whether it might be false or misleading, is guilty of an offence and liable on summary conviction to a fine not exceeding £10,000. - (3) Subsections (1) and (2) do not apply unless-
+(2) A person who provides any information or statement in connection with an application for a licence under section 8, knowing it to be false or misleading, or being reckless as to whether it might be false or misleading, commits an offence.
+Penalty: A fine of $\pounds 10,000$ .

-- (a) the statement, promise or forecast is made in or from, or the facts are concealed, in or from St. Helena, or arrangements are made in or from St. Helena for the statement, promise or forecast to be made or the facts to be concealed; - (b) the person on whom the inducement is intended to or may have effect is in St. Helena: or - the deposit or investment is or would be made, or the agreement is or would be (c)entered into, in St. Helena.
+- (3) Subsections (1) and (2) do not apply unless- - (a) the statement, promise or forecast is made in or from, or the facts are concealed, in or from St Helena, or arrangements are made in or from St Helena for the statement, promise or forecast to be made or the facts to be concealed; - (b) the person on whom the inducement is intended to or may have effect is in St Helena; or - (c) the deposit or investment is or would be made, or the agreement is or would be entered into, in St Helena.